bs20242/repotest/analises-concluidas/padroes_de_projeto.md

 ## Aplicação de Padrões de Projeto

 Este documento detalha a aplicação de padrões de projeto para melhorar a modularidade, o baixo acoplamento e a organização do código no projeto, com base nas informações fornecidas nos commits e nas análises anteriores.
-We will also address the creation of the `kdosapkd` virtual environment and its impact on design choices.
+We will also address the creation of the `kdosapkd` virtual environment and its impact on design choices, as well as the duplicated lines found in `main.py`.

 ### 1. Abstração da Biblioteca `c_lib` (Facade e Adapter)